wordpressPHP/onwebchat/readme.txt

 == Installation ==

-1. Create an account on onWebChat [onwebchat Sign Up](https://www.onwebchat.com/signup.php "onwebchat Sign Up")
+1. [Create](https://www.onwebchat.com/signup.php "onwebchat Sign Up") an account on onWebChat.
 2. Go to Settings page and copy the "Chat Id".
 3. Install and activate plugin.
 4. Paste the "Chat Id" to the field and Click "Save Changes".